-'Why don't we both vlog our

-days?'
-Wayne suggested.

-OUR HONEYMOON NIGHTMARE

-Itrulu

-thought it

-was the end

-I started filming my time in hospital and sent him the footage for our YouTube channel.

-It gave me something to focus on each day and had a really positive impact on my mental health.
+'Why don't we both vlog our days?'Wayne suggested. İ started filming my time in hospital, and sent him the footage for YouTube.
+It gave me something to focus on each day, and had a really positive impact on my mental health.
 When doctors suggested I try a plasma exchange, I filmed that experience, too.
 On the first day, they trialled substitute plasma and it went really well.

-Then, on the second day, they tried real donated plasma, and I suddenly began to show up in a rash.
+Then on the second day, they tried real donated plasma, and

-'I can't breathe,' I croaked, as my throat began to close up as a result, too.
+I began to show up in a rash.
+'I can't breathe,' I croaked, as my throat began to close up.